alevanno/ProgettoLorenzo/README.md

 participants will be able to continue playing; the player's subsequent turns will be automatically skipped.

 The **graphical user interface** will show a window containing the board and various information relevant to the player.
-The text area in the bottom left corner acts like the console in the CLI so, to play, the user must write his choices in the text field and press Enter or click Send.
-The rules explained earlier regarding the CLI apply here as well (except for the Lanterna library).
+The text area in the bottom left corner acts like the console in the CLI while the text field is only used when the player inserts his name or if he wants to write the name of the card he chooses, instead of double clicking on it.
+The rules explained earlier regarding the CLI apply here as well.

+The actions are performed through the buttons appearing as needed under the text area.
+If the user wants to see the bonus tile, the excommunications or the current occupation of the council, he can click on the relevant button.

 It is to note that, when choosing a card during a Floor action, the player can double click on the Card to make his choice.